zukailiu/zukailiu.github.io/_talks/2023-04-18-JAX_BSC-talk.md

 location: "Farmington, CT, USA"
 ---

-Liu was selected to give a talk at annual review meeting of [Board of Scientific Counselors](https://www.jax.org/about-us/our-leaders/scientific-counselors) of the Jackson Laboratory For Genomic Medicine.
+Zukai was selected to give a talk at annual review meeting of [Board of Scientific Counselors](https://www.jax.org/about-us/our-leaders/scientific-counselors) of the Jackson Laboratory For Genomic Medicine.
 He is the one out of four trainnee and was the only PhD student among.